bensouiciakram/scraping-diseases-page-from-wikipedia/README.md

 Scrapy will start fetching data from the Wikipedia page and store it in a file named "diseases.json" in the project directory.
-Features
+## Features
-Efficient Web Scraping: Scrapy is a fast and efficient web scraping framework, ensuring quick data extraction from Wikipedia.
+- Efficient Web Scraping: Scrapy is a fast and efficient web scraping framework, ensuring quick data extraction from Wikipedia.
-Customizable: The Scrapy spider can be easily customized to target different Wikipedia pages or extract specific information about diseases.
+- Customizable: The Scrapy spider can be easily customized to target different Wikipedia pages or extract specific information about diseases.
-JSON Output: The scraped data is stored in a JSON file for easy access and further processing.
+- JSON Output: The scraped data is stored in a JSON file for easy access and further processing.
-Open-Source: This project is open-source, and contributions from the community are welcome!
+- Open-Source: This project is open-source, and contributions from the community are welcome!
-Contributing
-Contributions to this project are highly appreciated.
-If you find any issues or have ideas to enhance the scraping process, please open an issue or submit a pull request.
-To contribute, follow these steps:

-Fork the repository on GitHub.
-Create a new branch with a descriptive name for your feature or bug fix.
-Implement your changes and test thoroughly.
-Create a pull request, explaining your changes and their benefits.
-License
-This project is licensed under the MIT License, allowing you to use, modify, and distribute the code freely.